-Given the popularity of our first “Great Food We’ve Eaten in Los Angeles” post, a sequel was a foregone conclusion.
+Given the popularity of our “Great Food We’ve Eaten in Los Angeles – Part 1” post, a sequel was a foregone conclusion.
 What can we say…we’ve learned something from spending so much time in Hollywood?
 In this post, share more of the great L.A. restaurants at which we’ve recently dined, with food photos, and recommendations in terms of dishes we enjoyed.

 Since the last L.A. restaurant post, we’ve dedicated ourselves to trying more food in and around Los Angeles in the name of “research” (the sacrifices we make for you!).
 The reason for this, aside from the fact that we love to eat, is so we can bring you some recommendations of places to eat when you visit Southern California.